yehiahesham/Github_API_Assessment/README.md

 After you clone, you will install the external API dependency first.
 Open your terminal and Type : `npm install github-api`

-you can read more for info:
+you can read more info on:

 https://github.com/github-tools/github